aritzolaba/Wordstrap/README.md

 Changelog
 ======================================================================
+v: 1.7.5

+- Theme options/Front page/Tabs: Added the possibility to choose the posts you want to list in each of the 4 tabs available.
+- Added the possibility to change sidebar widths from the theme options page.
+- Some css fixes in the default WordPress calendar widget.
+- Improved the "solid" style.
+Works best with a dark background.
+- Fixed the option to display the site title along with the custom header image.

 v: 1.7.4[Available only from Github repo]

 - Added the possibility to change sidebar widths from the theme options page.